-- (a) Remove the cover and mount the base pan assembly in the desired location.
-It should be located indoors where the temperature is always above 32°F. - (b) Find out which DSS code will be used to access the input for multiple signaling and which DSS codes are to be called simultaneously. - (c) Remove the lead corresponding to the input code from the numbered storage terminal (1-10) and insert it into the IN terminal. - (d) Remove the leads corresponding to the called codes from the numbered storage terminals (1-10) and insert each one into a separate lettered output terminal (A-J).
+- 3.51 Install a separate 26A apparatus unit (Fig. 35) for each preset signaling group. - (a) Remove the cover and mount the base pan assembly in the desired location.
+It should be located indoors where the temperature is always above 32°F.

+- (b) Find out which DSS code will be used to access the input for multiple signaling and which DSS codes are to be called simultaneously. - (c) Remove the lead corresponding to the input code from the numbered storage terminal (1 through 10) and insert it into the IN terminal. - (d) Remove the leads corresponding to the called codes from the numbered storage terminals (1 through 10) and insert each one into a separate lettered output terminal (A through J).
 If possible, do not use adjacent terminals; this will prevent shorted terminals.

-An HFAI station can be voice signaled by way of a 26A, but the HFAI circuit will not seize the line to permit hands-free answering.
+An HFAI station can be voice signaled via a 26A, but the HFAI circuit will not seize the line to permit hands-free answer.